Michigan Humanities Emerging Research Scholars Program (MICHHERS)

 - We seek students who come from an educational, cultural, or geographic background that is underrepresented in graduate study in their discipline in the United States or at the University of Michigan.

-For 2019, students interested in the fields of Asian Languages and Cultures, Classical Studies, English, History, Linguistics, Romance Languages and Literatures, Sociology (qualitative) and Women’s Studies (any field in the humanities) are eligible.
+For 2020, students interested in the fields of Asian Languages and Cultures, Comparative Literature, Classical Studies, English, History, Linguistics, Romance Languages and Literatures, Sociology (qualitative) and Women’s Studies (any field in the humanities) are eligible.

 Your application must include: